wizardry-tools/content-wizard/github/public/docs/Installation.md

 # Installation Guide

 There are a few different ways to install Content Wizard.
+Local build and deploy, CI/CD integration with Maven, or direct download and install.

 ## Direct Installation

-This is the simplest and most direct choice, especially if your intent is to only install locally for your own development needs.
+This is the simplest and most direct choice, especially if your intent is to only install locally for your own development or learning needs.

 Head over to the [Content Wizard Releases](https://github.com/wizardry-tools/content-wizard/releases) page on [Github](https://github.com/wizardry-tools/content-wizard) and download the latest version of `content-wizard.all` zip and then directly install it on your desired AEM environment using CRX PackageManager (/crx/packmgr/index.jsp).